TODOvue/tv-demo/README.md

 </script>
 ```

-You can also import it directly in the **main.js** file, so you don't have to import it in the pages
+Or import it globally in main.js:
 ```js
 import { createApp } from "vue";
 import App from "./App.vue";